 - Use only metric (SI) units. - Plot physical quantities of interest, not readings from your meter.
 If you are using a diodearray spectrometer, plot wavelength, not diode number.
-If using a laser power meter, plot ten measurements at 30°.
-If you make a quick and dirty graph for which you select one measurement at random from each of the 5 angles, then the size of the error bars should be 0.05 s above and below the point at 30°.
-If, on the other hand, you choose to average the measurements and plot the mean value for each angle, then your error bars should represent the standard deviation of the mean!
-In this case, for 30°, that would be $\sigma/\sqrt{N} = 0.016$ .
+If using a laser power meter, plot milliwatts of optical power, not millivolts of meter output.
+If your calibration is uncertain, say so.

+hand, you choose to average the measurements and plot the mean value for each angle, then your error bars should represent the standard deviation of the mean!
+In this case, for 30°, that would be $\sigma/\sqrt{N} = 0.016$.
 See section 4.4 of Taylor's book for more information.